wilco2009/Alvatrum/README.md

 fixed some problems with save in 128K machines
 AY chip implementation in progress

+alfa version 0.016
+AY chip implementation completed

 TO DO:
 tape reading tzx
-AY
 memory contention

+Thanks to:
-Thanks to Cesar Hernandez (ZEsarUX coder)
+ - Cesar Hernandez (ZEsarUX coder) - For his help along the emulator development.
+   Thanks also, because the source code of his emulator (ZEsarUX) was a very good reference in many occasions.
+- José Luis Sanchez (JSpeccy coder) - For his help in the AY emulator matters.
+I take his Java code as reference in this matter.